 For customers who don’t know what colors they might like, the website features a build your own cooler option.
 This tool allows you to choose a main color, binding color, and piping color, then view the blanket on a horse (you can even change the horse’s color) to get a feel for the overall look of the color scheme.
 Once the customer narrows down color combinations, they can contact The Clothes Horse directly over the phone or through the website to complete the look with fancy trim layouts and fine tune the exact design.

 Katrina is always on the lookout for the best fabrics, and sources them from all over the USA.
 “We endeavor to find the best quality fabrics across a range of applications and needs,” she said.
 “For example, rain sheet fabric needs to be lightweight enough to be easily managed, breathable enough not to make the horse uncomfortable, yet water repellent enough to do its job repelling the rain.
 We have changed the fabric we use for rain sheets a few times since I started here in 1990, because this is a case of technology improving the options.
-As more technologically engineered fabrics become available–even though these are designed for the human clothing market–the horses benefit from these advances as well.”
+As more technologically engineered fabrics become available–even though these are designed for the human clothing market like fleece clothing–the horses benefit from these advances as well.”

 Over the 48 years of The Clothes Horse, designers have not been afraid to tweak their patterns and fit to evolve along with the horses we outfit.
 When Edith Friedman started the company, most hunter/jumper horses were thoroughbreds, and their patterns were designed for that type of horse– which she did by pin-fitting them on horses until she liked the fit.
 As more warmbloods entered the scene, and hunter/jumpers in general started to be bigger, they updated the pattern using customer feedback, and more pin-fitting.